Koredotcom/docs/docs/xo/automation/use-cases/dialogs/using-the-dialog-builder-tool.md

 There are three ways to add a node:

-1. Using the conversation-first approach, [refer here for details](https://developer.kore.ai/docs/bots/bot-builder-tool/bot-creation/the-conversation-designer/){:target="_blank"}.
-2. Drag and drop nodes from the panel onto the dialog builder, [see below](#use-drag-and-drop).
+1. Drag and drop nodes from the panel onto the dialog builder, [see below](#use-drag-and-drop).
-3. Using the options from the Dialog Builder Canvas, [see below](#use-the-dialog-canvas).
+2. Using the options from the Dialog Builder Canvas, [see below](#use-the-dialog-canvas).

-In this article, we will be working with drag and drop, and the Dialog Builder Canvas.
-For details about the conversation-first approach, please read about the [Conversation-Designer](https://developer.kore.ai/docs/bots/bot-builder-tool/bot-creation/the-conversation-designer/)

 #### Use Drag and Drop